 Accept your weakness; make peace with your imperfections and be glad for your strengths.
 It is when you start bothering about your flaws that you are likely to start beating down your self-esteem.

-Be Prepared: It is quite clear that when you are prepared and not afraid you will mess up; you are likely to be more confident.
+It is quite clear that when you are prepared and not afraid you will mess up; you are likely to be more confident.

 Even if you aren’t, you can give yourself a pep talk, reminding yourself of all you have done to prepare.

 But when you aren’t prepared, that would be difficult to do.